 In many patients, the etiology of coma cannot be easily identified after initial assessment or emergent non-contrast cranial CT.
 Advanced imaging like CT angiogram, perfusion imaging or rapid sequence MRI or contrast imaging should be considered if suspicion of ischemic stroke or occult pathology exists based on risk factors.
-If diagnostic uncertainty persists, a lumbar puncture may be indicated for suspicion of CNS infection, neuroinflammatory and autoimmune disorders, and suspected central nervous system involvement of hematological or solid organ cancers.
-Additionally, when there is clinical suspicion of an aneurysmal subarachnoid hemorrhage, a LP should be obtained even if the non-contrast CT is negative.
+If diagnostic uncertainty persists, a lumbar puncture (LP) and EEG.
+A LP may be indicated for suspicion of CNS infection, neuroinflammatory and autoimmune disorders, and suspected central nervous system involvement of hematological or solid organ cancers.
+Additionally, when there is clinical suspicion of an aneurysmal subarachnoid hemorrhage presenting more than 24 hours after onset of headache, an LP should be obtained even if the non-contrast CT is negative.